 - Animal science ID requirements and processes (ID worksheets, forms, etc.)

 - Dairy Goat information sheet - posted January 6, 2017

 - Animal science show requirements sheet for all species - posted January 3, 2017

 - Animal science 4-H premise ID information

 - Cloverbud information sheet

-- Be a youth livestock committee member.
-3 youth project members will be selected for 1 year terms to help plan and organize the State Fair 4-H Dairy Goat Project experience.
-Members must have extensive Dairy Goat project and leadership experience.
-Applicants must be 9th grade or older, eligible for next year's 4-H, currently enrolled in dairy goat project, previously exhibited at MN State Fair and complete this application.
-Word version - PDF - fillable version Application due November 18, 2016
+Three youth project members will be selected for one year terms to help plan and organize the Minnesota State Fair 4-H Dairy Goat Project experience.
+Members must have extensive Dairy Goat Project and leadership experience.
+Applicants must be 9th grade or older, eligible for next year's 4-H, currently enrolled in dairy goat project, previously exhibited at Minnesota State Fair and complete this application.
+PDF - fillable version